smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/oracleFdwSetup.md

 * Foreach RIF user needing remote tabler access create a user mapping
   ```
   DROP USER MAPPING IF EXISTS FOR postgres SERVER orcl;
-  CREATE USER MAPPING FOR postgres SERVER orcl OPTIONS (user 'peter', password 'Orz1cTentac1e$');
+  CREATE USER MAPPING FOR postgres SERVER orcl OPTIONS (user 'peter', password 'XXXXXXXXXXXXXXXXXXXX');
   ```
 * Do **NOT** use LDAP.
 Oracle uses a non standard LDAP library which will interact badly with the Postgres standard library.

 3. Setup